FRC-Team3484/open-scouting/docs/Development_Installation.md

 python3 manage.py runserver
 ```

 Now, navigate to the `./admin` page (usually `http://127.0.0.1:8000/admin`), and view the `User` models.
-Find the superuser you just created, scroll down, and fill out all the fields for the profile object to prevent any errors
+Find the superuser you just created, scroll down, and fill out all the fields for the profile object to prevent any errors.
+You should also create a new `Settings` model for that superuser.

 Additionally, you should start the Tailwind CSS builder with the following command, or use the `Build CSS` task in Visual Studio Code
 ```bash
 npm run build:css
 ```

-Finally, navigate to the index page (usually `http://127.0.0.1`), open the menu in the bottom right corner, then select `Developer Settings > Network First Service Worker`.
+Finally, navigate to the index page (usually `http://127.0.0.1:8000`), open the menu in the bottom right corner, then select `Developer Settings > Network First Service Worker`.
 This ensures the client gets the most up to date changes while you're developing, instead of caching those pages for offline use.

 ## Development
 ### djlint